Haulyn5/PaperHelper/README.md

 ### Search

 Searching is implemented with simple but effective TF-IDF algorithm.
 You can search for papers in the web page.
 Try it yourself, don't forget to compute feature vectors first.

+### Similar papers

+You can find similar papers for a given paper in the web page.
+For how many similar papers to show, you can change the value `top_n` in function `similar_papers` of `serve.py`.
+(We will add a setting page in the future)

 ### Other Utilities